The 2020 Livestock Handling Equipment Awards: The Best, The Worst and Weirdest Things We’ve Seen

 Reserve Champion: Round Bar Panels and Gates on Systems

 Gates and panels are an important feature in a cattle handling system.
 They help separate cattle, keep handlers safe, and minimize stress and crowding.
 While these are an essential piece of your cattle working system, using panels with round bars can cause excess bruising when the cattle run up against them because it is a small contact point.
-Oval or rectangular rails minimize bruising because they provide a larger surface area upon contact, and are durable in high-pressure areas.
+Choose rectangular rails that minimize bruising because they provide a larger surface area upon contact, and are durable in high-pressure areas.
 Additionally, larger rails minimize the likelihood of cattle challenging them because they provide a larger visual barrier!

 Honorable Mention: Inadequate Head Restraint